Ph.D., Georgia State University & Georgia Tech

 Urban neighborhood change, Public transportation policy, Sustainable economic development and urban resilience, Urban poverty, Behavioral economics

-Dr. Wyczalkowski is a Postdoctoral Researcher with the Urban Studies Institute and Disaster SMART Schools at Georgia State University.
+Dr. Wyczalkowski is a Visiting Assistant Professor in the Department of Public Management and Policy, and affiliate faculty with the Urban Studies Institute at Georgia State University.
 Chris is an urban policy scholar with research interests related to the interaction of society with the evolving urban environment.
-His current research agenda is focused on the effects of transportation systems on neighborhood change, and disaster recovery.
+His current research agenda is focused on the effects of transportation systems on neighborhood change, particularly micromobility, and disaster recovery.

 Pasha, O., Wyczalkowski, C.K, Sohrabian, D.,Lendel, I. (2020) Transit effects on poverty, employment, and rent in Cuyahoga County, Ohio.
 Transport Policy.
 88, 33-41

 Wyczalkowski, C.K., van Holm, E.J., Esnard, A-M, & Lai, B.S.
 (2019).
 Uneven neighborhood recovery: Hurricane damage and neighborhood change in the Houston-Galveston region since 1970.
 City & Community, , 18(2), 689-709.